 These last 10 years I have seen it often from some makeup artists buying cheap unbranded makeup from China to use on their customers.
 On one hand, I wasn’t aware of the possible danger and on the other hand, they weren’t claiming to be cruelty-free.
 So I closed one eye and avoided getting services from such make up artists.
 However, now I have found 3 local brands some of whom are makeup artists selling white label China wholesale products as cruelty-free and I could not stay quiet.

 I have two reasons why.
 The first reason is that these brands are stating that their products are cruelty-free only because the supplier said so.
-However, there is nothing in detail about what they mean by cruelty-free.
+What they did not know is that unlike elsewhere in the world, in the EU it is illegal to claim to be cruelty-free unless you are at least certified by PETA, Leaping Bunny, etc. These brands happened to be not certified by such organisations.
+Also, there is nothing in detail about what they mean by cruelty-free.
 It could be they just did not test the final product on animals.
 However, they were tested on animals during the process.
 It could also be for Chinese the term “cruelty-free” means something different from what we Europeans understand.
 I contacted some suppliers to know more but I received no clarification.
-So, I would consider such products as grey area or animal-tested products.
-Both categories mean not cruelty-free, better stay away.
+So, I would consider such products as grey area.
+Meaning better to stay away if you are opting for products without animal testing.

 The second reason is let’s imagine, for example, someone has decided to start buying products from cruelty-free brands.
 The first “cruelty-free” brand s/he encountered in Malta is one of these brands I will be listing and s/he buys one of the products.
 S/he starts using this product and gets skin or eye irritation.
 This person is thinking already that cruelty-free is not safe.
 Since it hasn’t been tested on animals, it hasn’t been well tested, s/he might think.
 When it is not true.
 The truth is that s/he trusted a brand that mislead her or him into believing that the products are cruelty-free.